filipvabrousek/JS-Algorithms/1 - Own-KMeans.md

 					extremes[dimension].max = point[dimension];
 				}

-				//console.log(extremes) - pair of 2 min and max objects
+				//console.log(extremes); - array of 2 min and max objects
 				//{min: 1, max: 10} AND  {min: 1, max: 11}, extremes[dimension] returns one of those
 			}
 		}